 PERFORMANCE APPRAISAL QUALITY LEVEL (PAQL).
-A factor score that depicts the quality of performance an employee demonstrates in achieving his/her expected contribution results for that factor.
-The three PAQL scores are averaged to calculate the annual rating of record.
+A score that depicts the quality of performance an employee demonstrates in achieving his/her expected contribution results.

 POSITION REQUIREMENTS DOCUMENT (PRD).
 The position requirements document for each employee provides job-specific information, broadband level descriptors, and other information pertinent to the job, including staffing requirements and contribution expectations.
 This document replaces the current agency-developed position description.